monome/docs/norns/study-1.md

 ## hello?

-hello. ready? remember to stay hydrated.
+Hello.
+Ready?
+Remember to stay hydrated.

-first, locate yourself such:
+First, locate yourself thus:

 - connect to norns via [hotspot or network](../wifi-files/#connect)
 - navigate web browser to http://norns.local (or type in IP address if this fails)
 - you're looking at [_maiden_](../maiden), the editor
+- create a new folder in the `code` directory: click on the `code` directory and then click the folder icon with the plus symbol to create a new folder
+  - name your new folder
-- create a new file in the `code` directory: click on the `code` directory and then click the + icon in the scripts toolbar
+- create a new file in the folder you created: locate and click on the folder and then click the + icon in the scripts toolbar
-- rename the file: click the pencil icon in the scripts toolbar
+- rename the file: select the newly-created `untitled.lua` file, then click the pencil icon in the scripts toolbar
+  - after naming it, select the file again to load it into the editor

-it's blank. full of possibilities. type in the text below:
+The file is blank.
+Full of possibilities.
+Type the text below into the editor:

 ```lua
 -- many tomorrows